gdi-de/apworkshop2026_ldtutorial/README.md

 ### Conversion results

+## Publishing newly defined vocabularies

+During the course of the dataset mapping, a few terms could not be mapped to existing vocabularies.
+However, their integration into the linked data deployments seemed important enough not to drop them.

+For these terms, a new vocabulary definition needs to be created.

+> [!IMPORTANT]
+> A vocabulary will be represented as an RDF file which only includes:
+> - rdfs:Class or owl:Class instances with at least one label and one definition
+> - owl:DataTypeProperty, owl:ObjectProperty or owl:AnnotationProperty instances with at least one label and one definition
+> - Constraints on the aforementioned instances using owl restrictions or SHACL shapes

 ## Publishing Linked Open Data

 The two use cases illustrated how to create a linked open data serialization of the respective data in RDF.